 People with prior permanent makeup may not be good candidates.
 This is determined by consultation.

 Microblading is semi permanent cosmetics.
 The pigment will fade over time and we recommend to get a touch up bi annually to keep them looking their best..
 There is no guarantee in how long it lasts as each individuals skin will respond differently.

 Frequency of touch-ups depends on a number of factors including: skin type, pigment selection, lifestyle (sun exposure), iron deficiency (your body absorbs iron-oxide as a supplement), chemical peels, etc.

 Please note that final results can not be guaranteed as each unique skin type will hold pigments differently and break down at different rates.
 We will re-evaluate how your skin has received the pigment at your touch-up appointment and make any changes necessary.

 HOW MANY TREATMENTS ARE NEEDED?

 For microblading, it is common to need two appointments to get to your desired outcome.
 Everyone heals differently and at different rates.
-If your permanent cosmetic does not heal perfectly the first time, do not worry!
+If your semi-permanent cosmetic does not heal perfectly the first time, do not worry!
 We can always go bolder and add more density at your next desired appointment.